Surrogate Modeling for Explainable Predictive Time Series Corrections: Before and After Prediction Parameter Comparison (BAPC)

 { \bf Step-1: First application of the base model.} Initially, the BAPC involves fitting a parametric {\em base model} $f_{\theta} : \bbbr \to \bbbr$ on the time series $y$, resulting in

-where $\btheta_0 =(\theta_{01},\ldots,\theta_{0q}) \in R^q$ is the estimated parameter and $ \varepsilon_{t} := y_t - f_{\theta_0}(t)$, $t=1,\ldots,n$, are the residuals.
+where $\theta_0 =(\theta_{01},\ldots,\theta_{0q}) \in R^q$ is the estimated parameter and $ \varepsilon_{t} := y_t - f_{\theta_0}(t)$, $t=1,\ldots,n$, are the residuals.

 { \bf Step-2: Application of the correction model.} The base model chosen in Step-1 is interpretable but lacks overall accuracy, which motivates the use of an additional correction.
-Therefore, in this step, we apply a {\em correction model} $\widehat{\varepsilon}$ to the residuals $\varepsilon_1,\ldots,\varepsilon_n$ obtained in Step-1, leading to the combined model $ f_{\theta_0} + \widehat{\varepsilon}$.
-The forecast generated by the combined model is expected to be accurate, but it will not be, in general, interpretable, prompting the subsequent step.
+Therefore, in this step, we apply a {\em correction model} $g$ to the residuals $\varepsilon_1,\ldots,\varepsilon_n$ obtained in Step-1, leading to the fitted correction model $\widehat{g}$ and predicted residuals $\widehat{\varepsilon}_t := \widehat{g}(t)$, $t=1,\ldots,n$.
+The forecast generated by the combined model $f_{\theta_0} + \widehat{g}$ is expected to be accurate, but it will, in general, lack interpretability, prompting the subsequent step.

 { \bf Step-3: Second application of the base model.} In this step, we take a suitable {\em correction window} size $r \in \bbbn_0$ and compute the modified time series $y^{\prime}:=(y^{\prime}_t)_{t=1}^n$ defined as $y^{\prime}_t = y_t$ if $1 \leq t \leq n - r$ and $y^{\prime}_t = y_t - \widehat{\varepsilon}(t)$ if $n-r < t \leq n$.
-We then fit again the base model $f_{\theta}$ to $y^{\prime}$ leading to estimated parameter $\btheta_r = (\theta_{r1},\ldots,\theta_{rq}) \in \bbbr^q$, the {\em BAPC-explanation}
+We then fit again the base model $f_{\theta}$ to $y^{\prime}$ leading to estimated parameter $\theta_r = (\theta_{r1},\ldots,\theta_{rq}) \in \bbbr^q$, the {\em BAPC-explanation}